 Right to Privacy: TAHR is the secretariat of “Personal Data Protection Alliance” and follows suspected privacy violations from Joint Credit Information Center, electronic medical and health records exchange, fingerprint policies, and human genome database.
 TAHR is concerned over the danger of a new authoritarian quality arising in the government, where science and technology policies lack advice bodies.

-Migrants' rights, Immigration Detention and Refugees: TAHR urges Taiwanes government to pass Refugee Act and had assisted several cases of asylum seekers releasing from immigration detention center and getting stay permits in Taiwan.
+Migrants' rights, Immigration Detention and Refugees: TAHR urges Taiwanese government to pass Refugee Act and had assisted several cases of asylum seekers releasing from immigration detention center and getting stay permits in Taiwan.

 3.Promotion, Education, and Training: